infernojs/inferno-website/src/docs/api/inferno-server.md

 InfernoServer.streamQueueAsString(App).pipe(res);
 ```

 The following is an example of stateful component providing a Promise.
-The renderer will queue the promise and render it's tree upon completion.
-Use `getInitialProps()` which receives props and context as parameters.
+The renderer will queue the promise and upon being resolved, stream its output to the client.
+Use `getInitialProps()` to denote an async action, which receives props and context as parameters.
 The object returned in the promise is merged into the props of the component.

+Having access to props and context in this manner gives you the ability to pass in any necessary dependencies ie. a database connector, incoming props from a parent etc.

 ```jsx
 class MyAsyncComponent extends Component<any, any> {